SoutrikMukherjee/visualization-project/README.md

 ---

-*This project was created to demonstrate proficiency in data visualization for machine learning as required for ML internship positions.*
+*This project was created to demonstrate proficiency in data visualization for machine learning*